HESA Subscription Model

 Payment and invoicing timings

-The new model moves to a subscription year of 1 February to 31 January, which consists of two subscription periods, 1 February - 31 July and 1 August to 31 January.
-This aligns fee charges with cost-generating activity.
-All future HESA invoices will be charged in line with these subscription periods.
+Our subscription year runs from 1 February to 31 January, which consists of two subscription periods, 1 February to 31 July and 1 August to 31 January.

-The annual schedule shows the reasoning for this change.
-The February to January span is the best fit to incorporate total data collection activity for the year.
+The annual schedule (below) demonstrates how the model aligns fee charges with cost-generating activity.
+With the February to January span providing the best fit to incorporate total data collection activity for the year.

 Statutory subscription model

-The methodology for calculating the post-February 2020 subscription model includes a per-provider fee and a per student fee.
+The methodology for calculating our subscription model includes a per-provider fee and a per student fee.

 There are varying requirements across the UK, and HERA requires the distribution of costs between England and the rest of the UK to reflect the differences in services provided.
 England cannot subsidise other nations and other nations should not subsidise England.